kthhrv/birthday-demo/README.md

 - Builds a docker container and publishes it to ECR.
 - Deploys the container to a pre-production `staging` environment.
 - Runs `smoketests` against `staging`.
-- If in agreed release window deploys the container to `prod` otherwise waits for manual approval.
+- If linting, unittests and smoketests pass and we're inside the agreed release window the container is deployed to `prod` otherwise waits for manual approval.
+- If CodePipeline stages fail the team specified in `devops/owner.json` is notified by slack and/or email.

 ## Prodction monitoring and alerting